 Richard Okita, Ph.D., is a program director in the Division of Pharmacology, Physiology, and Biological Chemistry, where he administers grants in the areas of drug metabolism and transport, drug-induced toxicology and drug delivery.
 He also manages predoctoral T32 pharmacological sciences and postdoctoral T32 clinical pharmacology training grants, F32 postdoctoral fellowships in the pharmacological sciences, anesthesiology and clinical pharmacology; and trauma, burn and perioperative injury, and mentored career development awards in clinical pharmacology.
+He also manages the Building Infrastructure Leading to Diversity (BUILD) Initiative.
 Prior to joining NIGMS, Okita was a professor of pharmaceutical sciences at Washington State University.
 He earned a B.A. in bacteriology from the University of California, Los Angeles, and a Ph.D. in biochemical pharmacology from the University of Southern California.
 Okita conducted postdoctoral research at the University of Texas Health Science Center at Dallas.

 To contact Richard Okita, send email to firstname.lastname@example.org or call 301-594-3827.
 If you’re a reporter wishing to interview him, contact the NIGMS Office of Communications and Public Liaison at email@example.com or call 301-496-7301.